Little Angels: 1995–2011: After the break-up

 After the demise of Little Angels, the Dickinson brothers formed b.l.o.w. with Richardson and the former No Sweat guitarist (turned vocalist) Dave Gooding.
 Jepson recorded and toured an album, Ignorance Is Bliss, under the moniker "Toby and the Whole Truth", which was intended to launch a solo career, but illness scuppered the tour and his immediate plans.
 He spent subsequent years away from the spotlight before a solo return in 2002.

 When b.l.o.w. folded, Jimmy Dickinson became a member of the synth pop group Younger Younger 28's who had some success in Japan, and who released one album, Soap, on the V2 label.
 He gained his PhD in 2016 and Dr Jimmy is now the course leader for the Commercial Music course at BathSpa University, while working on developing new music projects.

 Bruce John Dickinson went on to teach at, and manage, The Academy of Contemporary Music in Guildford, Surrey.
 He is now the managing director of the Brighton Institute of Modern Music which he set up with former Angels manager, Kevin Nixon.

 Mark Richardson joined Skunk Anansie to replace their original drummer.
 When that band folded, he joined Feeder, following the suicide of their original drummer Jon Lee.
 He remained with the band until the end of 2008 when he re-joined Skunk Anansie for a greatest hits tour and album, plus new material.

 Mark Plunkett (bass) turned his hand to artist management, and went on to manage firstly Boyzone, then Ronan Keating.

 Michael Lee worked as a jobbing drummer, often playing with Robert Plant.

 After a long while away from the spotlight, Jepson struck out on his own in 2001, touring the "Refresh EP" in early 2002 and onwards.
 Financial pressures put the brakes on this solo venture, and it looked as though he would once again withdraw from the stage.
 However, he made a return as a solo artist supporting Thunder on their 2006 UK tour and has – once again – performed solo since then.
 A spot as guest vocalist for Gun, at a charity gig in Glasgow promoted by rockradio, on 8 January 2008 resulted in him taking the role permanently.
 This was confirmed in April 2008.

-Jepson, Plunkett and the Dickinson brothers were reunited – supposedly for the first time since the band's split – at Michael Lee's funeral in December 2008.

 Toby Jepson left GUN in June 2010 due to increased responsibility in other aspects of his musical involvement.